Casterly Rock featured in today’s delivery of GOT Season 7 – Episode 3.

 Interesting Facts about Trujillo

-- Although now it is a small town in western Spain, Trujillo was once a town of importance in the European Middle Ages especially after Muslim rule ended in the 13th century.
+- Although the town is quite small according to modern standards, Trujillo was once a town of importance in the European Middle Ages, especially after Muslim rule ended in the 13th century.

 - The conqueror of Peru, Francisco Pizarro, was born in this town in circa 1476.
 In fact his tomb is in the Church of Santa María de la Concepción there.